adaltas/node-parameters/README.md

 The constructor `shell.Shell` take an optional object. options are:

+-	*env*, defined the running environment
+-	*prompt*, Character for command prompt, default to ">>"
 -   *stdin*, Source to read from
 -   *stdout*, Destination to write to

 Like with Express, `app.configure` allows the customization of plugins for all or specific environments while `app.use` register plugins.

 If `app.configure` is called without specifying the environment as the first argument, the provided callback will always be called.
-Otherwise, the environment must match the global variable `NODE_ENV` or the `env` setting.
+Otherwise, the environment must match the `env` setting or the global variable `NODE_ENV`.

 ## Shell settings